 What does this funding get me?

-$10 million will be available for nonprofit-led partnerships with industry and labor organizations leading the program with goals to:
+$10 million for nonprofit-led partnerships with industry and labor organizations to:

 • Increase enrollment and participation in existing energy efficiency career skills training programs.